Garden PlantsPlant NurseriesPlantsNurseriesArisaema NurseriesPerennial PlantsGarden NurseriesPlanters and Garden PotsMagnolia Trees

 The first step is to choose a position for the pond.
 Ponds require a mixture of light and shade.
 A relatively flat position is best as this will require less digging and structural work.
 Consider proximity to power for the pond pump.

-• Consult local authorities to ensure that you comply with any regulations or pond design requirements as well as useful advice on how to build your pond..
+• Consult local authorities to ensure that you comply with any regulations or pond design requirements as well as useful advice on how to build your pond.

 • Mark out your proposed backyard pond outline with a string line.
-Its best to have an outline of what the completed project will look like before you start.
+It’s best to have an outline of what the completed project will look like before you start.

 • Level the area outside the string line for 2ft or more.
 The edge of pond needs to be level, so if you create a level edge to work from it makes digging more efficient.